mbshbn/Lane-Line-Detection-using-Canny-Edge-Detection/README.md

 ### Possible improvements to the pipeline

 A possible improvement would be to considering higher-order polynomial lines, not only straight lines.
 Another potential improvement could be to considering different local signs on the ground to avoid being misled with them.

-These problems are addressed in the [Lane-Line-Detection-using-color-transform-and-gradient](https://github.com/mbshbn/Lane-Line-Detection-using-color-transform-and-gradient).
+These problems are addressed in the [Lane-Line-Detection-using-color-transform-and-gradient](https://github.com/mbshbn/Lane-Line-Detection-using-color-transform-and-gradient) in my github repo.

 This project is based on the [first project](https://github.com/udacity/CarND-LaneLines-P1) of the [self-driving car Nanodegree from Udacity]( https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).